Thaslim/Amazon_Review_Analysis/README.md

-# Sentiment Analysis and Recommender System based on Amazon Reviews
+# Sentiment Analysis and Recommender System on Amazon Reviews

 Sentiment Analysis and Recommender System based on Amazon Reviews for Home and Kitchen Dataset.